isoteriksoftware/react-gallery-3d/README.md

    * The material to apply to the gallery item.
    */
   material: Material | Material[];

   /**
+   * Disables the auto-disposal of the material.
+   *
+   * When set to true, the material will not be disposed of when the component is unmounted.
+   */
+  disableAutoDispose?: boolean;

+  /**
    * The width of the gallery item.